hanningzhang/prm/README.md

 # Training Process Reward Model for Mathematical Reasoning

+## Overview

+We provide a training script for the Math-Shepherd-like reward model.

 ## Dataset Preparation
 Please prepare a JSON file with the following format:
 ```